husobee/peerstore/docs/design-document/README.md

 At this time I have developed a rather simple client, that when given a directory path, it will upload the contents of each file into the named peer, which was retrieved using the Successor RPC call on the chord peer.
-The chord peer will route to the approprate (the best it can, being somewhat broken at the moment) node.
+The chord peer will route to the appropriate (the best it can, being somewhat broken at the moment) node.
 The client will then take this node information and speak directly to the server, transmitting the file.

 At this time there is a "getfile" functionality.
-When the client is given a file name which is stored in the peerstore, it will return and save that file at the choosing of the user.
+When the client is given a file name which is stored in the PeerStore, it will return and save that file at the choosing of the user.

 #### Sample Build